These palms stand next to 49 Woods St.

 As at 2020, tallest building in Darwin.
-Is stands 100m and, if you imagine another 11m on top; it would be the same height as the Saturn V rocket that took the Apollo 11 astronauts to the moon...
+It stands 100m and, if you imagine another 11m on top; it would be the same height as the Saturn V rocket that took the Apollo 11 astronauts to the moon...

 The people who live in the house in the left foreground were awesome.